The Ultimate Guide To White Tea Benefits

 Well, according to Wikipedia, white tea may refer to one of several styles of tea which generally feature young or minimally processed leaves of the Camellia sinensis plant.

 White tea is known to be one of the most delicate tea varieties because it is so minimally processed.
-White tea is harvested before the tea plant’s leaves open fully when the young buds are still covered by fine white hairs, hence the name “white” tea.
+White tea is harvested before the tea plant’s leaves open fully, when fine white hairs still cover the young buds, hence the name “white” tea.

 Health Benefits Of White Tea